 If using an iPad to run SonicMaps, please note that a built-in GPS chip is only found in Apple's Wi-Fi + Cellular iPad models.

 To upgrade your SonicMaps account please contact email@example.com.
 We will activate your new plan within the next 24 hours.
 Your account details will remain the same.

 Your plan's renewal date can be found in the "My Account" section of the SonicMaps Editor.
 You will also find a button to access the customer portal where you may request the cancellation of an active subscription at any time before the renewal date.
 After cancelling, your plan will expire at the end of the current billing cycle and your audio tours will no longer be listed in the SonicMaps Player.
-However, we will still maintain your data for 3 months in case you decide to come back.
-During this 3-month period you can always request a copy of your data via email.
+However, we will still maintain your data for one extra month in case you decide to come back.
+During this 1-month period you can always request a copy of your data via email.